Introduction to midPoint Query Language

 N/A

-Matches if object is organization root.
-Filter does not have value.
+Matches an object if it is the organization root.
+This filter does not have any values.

 . inOrg "f9444d2d-b625-4d5c-befd-36c9b5861ac4"

-All object which are members of specified organization and all its subunits (whole SUBTREE)
+Matches all objects that are members of the specified organization and all its subunits (whole SUBTREE).

 . inOrg[ONE_LEVEL] "f9444d2d-b625-4d5c-befd-36c9b5861ac4"

-If you need to match only users in specified organization, use ONE_LEVEL matching rule.
+If you only need to match users in a specified organization, use the ONE_LEVEL matching rule.

 . isRoot

-All roles and organization units which are organization tree roots.
+Matches all roles and organization units that are organization tree roots.

 Name Value Description